1. Skip to content

 Baerbock: No steadier hand in a storm

-Baerbock, meanwhile, lauded Habeck as "super pragmatic," saying he had managed to keep a steady course and free Germany from its dependence on Russian energy imports amid the crisis posed by Moscow's invasion of Ukraine, referring to policies that in some cases angered parts of the party's ecologist base.
+Baerbock, meanwhile, lauded Habeck as "super pragmatic," saying he had managed to keep a steady course and free Germany from its dependence on Russian energy imports amid the crisis posed by Moscow's invasion of Ukraine, referring to policies that in some cases have angered parts of the party's ecologist base.

 Habeck: 'If Putin succeeds in Ukraine, he will not stop'